cyclus/cyclus.github.com/source/user/install_binary.rst

   The answer in your terminal should look like (if not you might have an issue):

-8. You can now jump to the `tutorial section` to learn how to run a cyclus simulation
+8. You can now jump to the `tutorial section` to learn how to run a |Cyclus|
+   simulation.